swahilipothub-dev/fursaweb/README.md

 #### Trial login details can be found in the 'DatabaseSeeder.php' file located in the '/database/seeders' directory.
 I hope this information is helpful to you in some way.

+### If you would like to collaborate, have any questions or feedback, or 'don't know how to exit Vim', please reach out to me at ianyakundi015@gmail.com.

+## See you on the other edge of the terminal!